 Globally, men represent a higher share of faculty members.
-Female faculty members are disproportionately represented in various fields of specialization.
-In Europe, women are a minority among senior faculty members, holding only 21% of academics in 2013 (Directorate-General for Research and Innovation, 2016).
-Out of the full-time faculty members in Canada, women academics accounted for 40% in 2016-2017 and women full professors accounted for 28% of full-time teaching staff in 2017-2018 (Statistics Canada, 2017).
-In Australia, women held 45% of senior faculty positions in 2016 (Australian government, 2016).
+Women faculty are disproportionately represented in many fields of specialization.
+In Europe, women are a minority among senior faculty members holding only 21% of academics in 2013 (Directorate-General for Research and Innovation, 2016).
+Out of the full-time faculty members in Canada, women academics accounted for 40% in 2016-2017, and women full professors accounted for

+28% of full-time teaching staff in 2017-2018 (Statistics Canada, 2017).
+In Australia, women held 45% of senior faculty members in 2016 (Australian government, 2016).
 In Japan, women represented only 24% of full-time faculty members in 2016 (Gender Equality Bureau Cabinet Office, n.d).
-In 2015, 32% of full professors in the US were women (National center for education statistics, n.d).
-In the same year, Indian women held 25% of professor and equivalent faculty positions (All India Survey on Higher Education, n.d).
+In 2015, 32% of full professors in the US were women.
+(National center for education statistics, n.d).
+In the same year, Indian women held 25% of professors and equivalent faculty positions (All India Survey on Higher Education, n.d).
 In South Africa, only 25% of full professors were women in 2012 (Africa check, 2014).

-In Ethiopia, the share of female faculty members is even lower.
-Underrepresentation of women in higher education has been unavoidable in teaching, research and leadership.
-Some progress has been made concerning the participation of female faculty members, yet this sector remains to be one of the areas with huge gender disparity.
-Only 18% of the current academic staff in Ethiopian higher education sector is female (Anouka et al., 2015).
+The women faculty members' share is worse in Ethiopia.
+The underrepresentation of women in higher education has been unavoidable in teaching, research, and leadership.
+Some progress has been made concerning the incremental of female faculty members, yet the sector remains one of the areas where huge gender disparity exists.
+Only 18% of the current academic staff in the Ethiopian higher education sector is female (Anouka et al., 2015).

-The representation of female staff is even lower when it is further segregated by qualification and fields of studies.
-Only 24% of academic staff at the bachelor's level are women instructors, their share drops significantly to 12% at the master's level and goes deeper down to 8% at the PhD level.
-Women hold only 8% of positions at engineering and technology faculties of public universities; 7% in natural and computer sciences; 15% in medicine and health sciences; 11% in agricultural and life sciences; 10% in business and economics; and 11% in social sciences and humanities (The worldview, 2018).
+The representation of female staff is even worse when it is further segregated by qualification and field of studies.
+Only 24% of academic staff at the bachelor's level are women instructors where their share drops significantly to 12% at the master's level and goes even down to 8% at the Ph.D. level.
+Women only hold 8% of the share in engineering and technology faculties of public universities; 7% women in natural and computational sciences; 15% in medicine and health sciences; 11% in agricultural and life sciences; 10% in business and economics; and 11% in social sciences and humanities (The worldview, 2018).

-Such underrepresentation of female faculty members has caused a lot of gender stereotypes against women.
-It is generally expected that women are not capable to perform and that they will not succeed at such academic posts.
-This stereotype of 'expected failure' implies that society doesn't trust in women's capacity to achieve.
+The underrepresentation of female faculty members has caused gender stereotypes against women.
+It is generally expected that women are not capable to perform and that they will not succeed.
+This stereotype of 'expected failure' implies that society does not trust in women's capacity to achieve.
 Affirmative actions also feed ideas that women are not able to achieve by themselves (Anouka et al., 2015).
-Gender stereotypes affect not only women but also the overall growth of Ethiopian economy.
-It makes a half of the current population lag behind and not perform to their full potential in social, economic and political life.
-This issue is very sensitive and needs urgent solutions.
-Given that no recent studies have been conducted to investigate students' expectations of instructors in Ethiopia, this study aims to investigate whether stereotypes exist in students' expectations of female and male instructors' performance and suggest the possible ways to bring gender equality in this area.
-The study adopted the SERVQUAL method to measure students' expectations and compare them in relation to female and male instructors.

-The second part presents the theoretical aspects of stereotypes, expectations and the SERVQUAL model itself.
-The third part presents the methodology of the research while the fourth and the fifth sections present the empirical results and conclusions of the study respectively.
+Gender stereotypes affect not only women but also the overall growth of the Ethiopian economy.
+It makes a half a segment of the population to lag behind and not perform to their full potential in social, economic, and political life.
+This has made the issue very sensitive and needs an urgent solution.
+Given that no recent studies are conducted that aimed to investigate student's expectations of instructors in Ethiopia, this study aims to investigate if stereotypes exist in students' expectations of female and male instructors' performance and suggest the possible way to bring gender equality in the area.
+In doing so, the study adopted the SERVQUAL method to measure students' expectations and compared them between female and male instructors.
+The second part presents the theoretical aspects of stereotypes, expectations and the SERVQUAL model.
+The third part presents the methodology of the research while the fourth and fifth section presents the empirical result and conclusion of the study respectively.